EPCCed/eidf-docs/docs/services/s3/tutorial.md

 ---

-## Use EIDF S3 via other programming languages
+## Use the EIDF S3 Service via other programming languages

 TODO: Check, edit for consistency with foregoing.